dask/dask/README.rst

 *  ``dask.dataframe`` encodes blocked algorithms on Pandas DataFrames.
 *  ``dask.async`` is a shared-memory asynchronous scheduler efficiently execute ``dask`` dependency graphs on multiple cores.

-See full documentation at http://dask.pydata.org or read developer-focused blogposts_ about dask's development.
+See full documentation at http://dask.pydata.org.
+Read developer-focused blogposts_ about dask's development.
+Or try dask in your browser with example notebooks on Binder_.

 Use ``dask.array``